-In Louisiana, West Indian manatees occasionally utilize both nearshore habitats and coastal lakes and rivers, though most appear to be seasonal visitors from Florida, a year-round stronghold.
-Sometimes seen in brackish waterways, such as Lake Pontchartrain, manatees have also been recorded as far inland as the Amite River.
+In Louisiana, West Indian manatees occasionally utilize both nearshore habitats and coastal lakes and rivers, though most appear to be seasonal visitors from Florida.
+Sometimes seen in brackish waterways such as Lake Pontchartrain, manatees have also been recorded as far inland as the Amite River.
 Inoffensive, slow-moving grazers of seagrass and other plants, West Indian manatees are the largest of all manatees and dugongs, growing to about 4 meters (13 feet) long and 1,360 kilograms (3,000 pounds).

 Order Soricomorpha: Shrews and Moles

 Often mistakenly classed as rodents, shrews and moles belong to their own distinct order of predominantly invertebrate-eating small mammals.
 Five species are native to Louisiana: the eastern mole and four kinds of shrews -- the least, southeastern, Elliot’s short-tailed and southern short-tailed.
 The two short-tailed shrews possess venomous saliva and are quite formidable hunters, capable of tackling mice, scorpions, lizards and other large prey.